ShiftNrg/wrappedShift/README.md

 ## Purpose
 1. Provide greater outreach to future users of ShiftNrg's Phoenix platform via Uniswap's dex and others alike
 2. Assist in the migration from ShiftNrg's Lisk-based blockchain to ShiftNrg's new Substrate-based blockchain
-3. `PENDING` - operate as a 2-way bridge when paired with ShiftNrg's new Substrate-based blockchain
+3. `PENDING` - operate as a 2-way bridge when paired with ShiftNrg's new Substrate-based blockchain (WIP)

 # Token Info
 ```
 Name: Wrapped Shift
 Symbol: wSHIFT
 *Decimals: 18
-**Supply Multiplyer: 10x
+**Supply Multiplier: 10x
 ```

 ## Token Features